-(b) Ex Officio Trustees.
-The ex officio Trustees shall be the Head of the School (“Head”), and a faculty member designated by the School faculty at a biennial election.
+Ex Officio Trustees.
+The ex officio Trustees shall be the Head of the School (“Head”), and a faculty member designated by the Governance Committee at a biennial selection.
 Ex officio Trustees shall serve as non-voting members of the Board.

 Section 2.3 Term and Vacancy.
 Trustees shall be elected for a three-year term, unless they are elected to complete the term of a Trustee who has died, resigned, or been removed, in which case, he or she shall serve the balance of the unexpired term.
+Terms for all trustees commence on the date of the annual board retreat or July 1 (whichever date is first).
 A Trustee elected to complete an unexpired term shall hold office until May of the year in which the unexpired term expires or until a successor is duly elected, chosen, or appointed.
 No Trustee shall serve more than two consecutive terms.
 The Board may waive the two consecutive term limit for a particular Trustee upon a motion duly passed by an affirmative vote of two-thirds of the Trustees in attendance at a regularly scheduled meeting.
 Any term limit waiver must be renewed annually.
 A former Trustee may be elected to a new term after a lapse in service of twelve consecutive months.
 Vacancies created on the Board for any reason prior to the expiration of a Trustee’s term may be filled at any regular or special meeting of the Board.

 Section 2.4 Performance of Duties.
 A Trustee of the School shall perform his or her duties as a Trustee, including his or her duties as a member of any committee of the Board on which he or she may serve, in good faith, in a manner he or she reasonably believes to be in the best interests of the School, and with such care as an ordinary prudent person in a like position would use under similar circumstances.
 In performing his or her duties, a Trustee shall be entitled to rely on information, opinions, reports, or statements, including financial statements and other financial data, in each case prepared or presented by persons listed in paragraphs (a), (b), and (c) of this Section 2.4; but he or she shall not be considered to be acting in good faith if he or she has knowledge concerning the matter in question that would cause such reliance to be unwarranted.
 (A person listed in paragraph (a), (b) or (c) of this Section 2.4 who performs his or her duties in good faith shall not have any liability by reason of being or having been a Trustee of the School.)
 Those persons and groups on whose information, opinions, reports, and statements a Trustee is entitled to rely are: